tadhg-ohiggins/vim-tmux-send/autoload/vim-tmux-send.tangle.md

 This is the core function; I added a direction parameter to it in cases where I want to send to the previous, rather than next, pane.

+I added support for including environment variables, but ended up not using it much.
+I’ll get around to moving that functionality into its own function, and adding the ability to evaluate VimScript, at some point.

 ```vim
 function! vim_tmux_send#send_keys(keys, direction = '+')
     " let openenvvar = "〈〈"